 So much better already, don’t you think?

 The next step will be reworking the fireplace and getting rid of that arch!
-(Update: See the new fireplace HERE.)
+(Update: See the newly renovated fireplace HERE.)

 Here’s a look at the room before…